 - Cooling spray: Mix 25 drops of Wild Orange or “Invigorating” blend, 25 drops of Peppermint and water in a 4oz spray bottle.
 Spray on during transition or when feeling tired or discouraged.

 - Perineum support: Mix 10 drops Helichrysm or Geranium in 1 tablespoon Fractionated Coconut Oil and massage into perineum at crowning.
-These oils support the skin tissue to help minimize swelling and help the tissue stretch to avoid tearing.
+These oils support the skin tissue to help minimize puffiness and help the tissue stretch to avoid tearing.

 - Use Lavender and Geranium over the uterus after birth for soothing all of those tired muscles.